IBM-Bluemix-Docs/containers/cs_security.md

 ### Opening required ports and IP addresses in your firewall
 {: #opening_ports}

-When you set up a firewall for your worker nodes or customize the firewall settings in your {{site.data.keyword.BluSoftlayer_notm}} account, you must open certain ports and IP addresses so that the worker node and the Kubernetes master can communicate.
+When you set up a firewall for your worker nodes or customize the firewall settings in your Bluemix Infrastructure (SoftLayer) account, you must open certain ports and IP addresses so that the worker node and the Kubernetes master can communicate.
 To access the load balancer or Ingress controller from outside of the cluster, you must also open ports in your firewall.

 1. Note the public IP address for all your worker nodes in the cluster.